Want to order AUTOGRAPHED books online? Our one-stop shop now available here!

 Water is Water is a poetic picture book that follows two siblings—and all the water around them—on a journey of movement and change through the course of four seasons.
 It is handsomely illustrated by the award-winning science artist Jason Chin, and the back matter includes a wealth of fun facts and resources for teachers and young students.
 Water is Water has been named a Junior Library Guild selection, a Best Book of 2015 from School Library Journal, and Indie NEXT pick, and several state awards.
 Click here for more details.

 10 Little Ninjas is a fun bedtime romp, named an Amazon Best Book of the Month for August 2016!.
 Follow ten not-sleepy toddlers as they sneak, creep, and tumble their way out of bed and closer to their parents’ bed.
 Read aloud or sing to the familiar “10 Little Monkeys” tune as you count down the chaos.
 Illustrated by Disney-Pixar animator Nate Wragg.
+Coming to board book in June 2018!
 Click here for more details.

 Whose Hands Are These?
 A Community Helper Guessing Book is a rhyming riddle book that will engage children as they figure out the tasks that match different occupations.
 As you read, keep an eye out for community members who make repeat appearances!
 Can you guess all the jobs based on the actions of these busy hands?
 Called a “well-executed resource” by Booklist, it is a welcome addition to teachers’ and librarians’ bookshelves.
 Click here for more details.